MATRIX HOMES FAQ

 Matrix Homes can assist you with identifying the costs for your site development and act as Project Manager for your building project.
 Matrix Homes can work alongside Licensed Building Practitioners to offer you a full building project solution.

-We are able to oversee your building project for you allowing you piece of mind that you are dealing with one main point of contact throughout your build.
+We are able to oversee your building project for you allowing you peace of mind that you are dealing with one main point of contact throughout your build.

 For additional coverage, we are now Certified builders and provide our clients the option to purchase their Halo insurance packages.
 Please ask us for more information.